DannyBoy-PI/SolaXAPI/README.md

 It will attempt to upload data to PVOuput ONLY when the minute is 00, 15, 30 or 45.

-Written for PHP 7.x with PHP CURL Extension installed and designed to run on a Raspberry PI, but should work on any system with PHP installed.
+Written for PHP 7.x with PHP CURL & JSON Extension installed and designed to run on a Raspberry PI, but should work on any system with PHP installed.
+To install PHP7.3 plus CURL and a few other add-ons on a Raspberry Pi 3B+/4B+:-

+Open a command prompt/terminal and issue the following commands...

+sudo apt install php7.3-common php7.3-curl php7.3-cli php7.3-json
+sudo reboot

 This software is free and no warranty is given for the saftey and fitness of it for any given purpose.